RiskyRisto/AlloCarbStan-open/README.md

-# AlloCarb-stan
+# 2TL-MixSIAR model
-AlloCarb is a project that led to a development of 2TL-MixSIAR model.
-That is a A Bayesian stable isotope mixing model for coping with multiple isotopes, multiple trophic steps and small sample sizes.
-Executed with Stan and R.
-Model can handle missing values for covariates (E).
+2TL-MixSIAR model is an expansion of the MixSIAR Bayesian stable isotope mixing model for coping with multiple isotopes (also environmental hydrogen), multiple trophic steps, latent trophic links and small sample sizes.
+Model can also handle missing values for covariates (E).
+Model has been executed with Stan and R.

 ## Current files